Queen Victoria Hospital

 The Queen Victoria Hospital (QVH), located in East Grinstead, West Sussex, England is the specialist reconstructive surgery centre for the south east of England, and also provides services at clinics across the region.
 It has become world-famous for its pioneering burns and plastic surgery.
 The hospital was named after Queen Victoria.
 It is managed by the Queen Victoria Hospital NHS Foundation Trust.

-Proposals that the trust should be taken over by University Hospitals Sussex NHS Foundation Trust in 2021 were objected to by the governors of the trust.
-In September 2021 66% of the consultants said they had no confidence in the chief executive.
-In September 2022 the merger plans were abandoned.